Soft and airy chiffon cake topped with a thin layer of milk custard flan, this Ube Flan cake is a delicious combination of two luscious desserts!

-- Combine cake flour and baking powder in a bowl and add them to the yolk mixture.
-Use a hand whisk to beat the mixture until it is lump-free and smooth.
+Combine cake flour, salt and baking powder in a bowl.
+Gradually sift the dry mixture over the yolk mixture.
+Use a hand whisk to beat the mixture after each addition, until it is lump-free and smooth.
 Set aside.

-- Fold the beaten egg whites in three additions to the yolk mixture using a rubber spatula, until the mixture is streak-free and uniform in color.
+Using rubber spatula, fold a little bit of the beaten egg whites to the yolk batter just to thin it down.
+Then, in three gradual additions, fold the remaining egg whites to the yolk batter until the mixture is streak-free and uniform in color.
 Pour and scrape the cake batter over the flan layer in the pan.
 The pan will be almost full.

 - Allow the cake to cool.
 To unmold, gently run a knife along the edges of the pan.
 Turn the cake over gently on a rimmed serving plate and gently tap the bottom of the pan to release the cake.

 How do I know if the cake is ready?
 The cake is ready once the chiffon is set and springs back to the touch.
 Insert a toothpick in the center of the cake, once it comes out clean, the cake is done.